 Face The Problem

-Sometimes facing the problem is what you need to do to overcome overwhelming stress.
-For instance, if you have an exam to study for, yet haven’t hit the books, and the pressure is becoming unbearable, the likelihood is this stress won’t go away until you sit down and start studying.
-Or maybe there’s a work situation that’s irking you – gather up your
+Sometimes facing the problem is what you need to do to overcome overwhelming stress, as difficult as it may be.
+For instance, if you have an exam to study for, yet haven’t hit the books, and the pressure is becoming unbearable, the likelihood is this stress won’t go away until you sit down and actually start studying.
+Maybe there’s a work situation that’s irking you – gather up your

 balls courage and talk to that negative coworker or bring up what’s bothering you with your boss (in a courteous way of course) and you might find the solution you’ve been wanting.
 NOTHING ever gets done without asking/going for it.